AmeriCommerce/rest-api/README.md

 Support
 -------

-All API support for Spark Pay Online Store is handled through the support portal located at [http://support.americommerce.com/hc/en-us](http://support.americommerce.com/hc/en-us).
+All API support for AmeriCommerce is handled through the support portal located at [http://support.americommerce.com/hc/en-us](http://support.americommerce.com/hc/en-us).
 Please submit a ticket there if you have an issue with the API itself or the documentation you find here.